-Seven Tips to Prepare Your Family for Starting Daycare or Preschool
+Seven Tips to Prepare Your Family for Starting Childcare or Preschool

 You did your research – you visited, spoke with the teachers, watched the interactions between staff and kids, counted and checked ratios – and you found the perfect childcare facility.
 Now what?

-Identifying a childcare facility that is a good fit for your family is the first step, but now you have to start a new routine with a new baby, most likely on very little sleep.
+Identifying a childcare facility that is a good fit for your family is the first step, but now you have to start a new routine with a new baby, most likely on very little sleep, or a young preschooler.

-We spoke to some of our childcare staff and experienced moms to find the best tips for an easier transition to childcare.
+We spoke to some of our childcare staff and experienced moms to find the best tips for a smooth transition to childcare and preschool.

 - Visit the Facility